elixir-lang/elixir/lib/elixir/pages/Operators.md

 true
 ```

 The reason we can compare different data types is pragmatism.
-Sorting algorithms don’t need to worry about different data types in order to sort.
+Sorting algorithms don't need to worry about different data types in order to sort.
 For reference, the overall sorting order is defined below:

 ```
 number < atom < reference < function < port < pid < tuple < map < list < bitstring